Why Race Matters: Women and HIV

 Racism is not just a way to describe how individual people see or treat one another.
 A white person may have many friends of different races and have never harmed another person on purpose because of their race.
 However, that person still benefits from a system that has, for many generations and in many ways, put a higher value on the lives of white people than people of color.

 Being antiracist (against racism) does not just mean that white people must treat individual people of color with respect.
 Being antiracist means disagreeing with the ways systems in our society have shut out or been biased against people of other races for many generations.
-It also means recognizing more broadly the ways we may benefit from systems that are biased against others (privilege).
+It also means recognizing more broadly the ways one may benefit from systems that are biased against others (privilege).

 What Is Privilege?